-All films in the Official Selection are in competition to receive a number of awards.
-These awards recognise outstanding talent in filmmaking practice.
-The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards Ceremony.
+All films in the Official Selection are in competition to receive a number of awards, recognising outstanding talent in filmmaking.
+The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards.

-All category winners are nominated for the award for the best film in the festival.
+All category winners are nominated for the award for best film in Aesthetica Film Festival.
 Only one film can win this prestigious title.
-The winner receives £1,000 in prize money.
+The overall winner receives £1,000 in prize money.